-How does SlideShare categorize uploaded files into presentations and documents?
+How does SlideShare categorize uploaded files into presentations, documents, and infographics?

-When uploaded as a PDF, if the file has a higher width than height (like the 4:3 aspect ratio of a presentation slide), it is a presentation
+- If a file has a higher width than height (like the 4:3 aspect ratio of a presentation slide), we will categorize it as a presentation

-If the file has a higher height than width (like a standard A4 document), it is a document
+- If the file has a higher height than width (like a standard A4 document), we will categorize it as a document

-Sometimes, a ppt or pptx file can also end up in a document format.
-For instance, you want to generate a PDF with a ppt.
-While doing this, you printed it as a PDF in the "Notes pages" mode.
-Now, this PDF will have the shape/size of a document.
-If you upload this to SlideShare, our convertor will recognize this as a document.
-If you do not want this, just generate the PDF in standard mode and upload again.
-This will show up as a presentation.
+Sometimes, a ppt or pptx file can also end up in a document format if it is not in a standard presentation format.
+For instance, if you created a PDF from your presentation and activated the "Notes pages" mode, this file would have the shape/size of a document.
+If you upload this to SlideShare, our converter will register this as a document.
+If you do not want this, just generate the PDF without the notes and upload again.
+It will then show up as a presentation.

 For better understanding of how a presentation with notes would display as a document, please view this example.